 An architect and his wife are staying in an empty castle in California.
 They are joined by an unhappily married lawyer and his wife.
 Things start getting strange when they spot a half man/...
 See full summary »

 A teenage couple making out in the woods accidentally runs over an alien creature with their car.
 The creature's hand falls off, but it comes alive, and, with an eye growing out of it, ...
 See full summary »

 Accomplished but eccentric movie make-up artist Pete Dumond has been with the studio for decades and is totally devoted to his art especially in the creation of screen monsters.
 His world ends abruptly when new management acquires the company and arbitrarily decides that the horror cycle has run its course, and the studio will now concentrate on escapist musicals.
 When Dumond hears he will be pink-slipped, the neurotic but usually affable Pete turns psychotic and vows vengeance on the two movie executives responsible.
 Using a combination of hypnosis and a newly developed chemical formula, Dumond is able to use mind control to compel the young actors playing the teenage Frankenstein and werewolf to exact vengeance for him.
 Written by

-The visitors to the studio are told they are about to visit the set of Horrors of the Black Museum (1959).
-That film, which was also produced and written by Herman Cohen, was actually shot in England, not at the U.S. studio.
+In one scene the visitors to the studio are told that they are going to be taken to the set of Horrors of the Black Museum (1959).
+This was an advanced plug for what would be the next film to be produced and written by Herman Cohen.
 See more »

 Was this review helpful to you?